 - Represented a former CEO in a case of first impression brought by the SEC under Section 304 of the Sarbanes-Oxley Act, seeking “clawback” of the CEO’s bonuses and stock profits without allegation of wrongdoing by the CEO.

-- Represented former officers and directors of IndyMac Bank and New Century Financial Corporation in litigation and investigations arising from the current financial crisis.
+- Represented former officers and directors of IndyMac Bank and New Century Financial Corporation in litigation and investigations arising from the financial crisis.

 - Represented one of the nation’s largest law firms in litigation and investigations arising from the collapse of Enron Corporation.
 The court granted a motion to dismiss the law firm from the Enron-related class actions consolidated in Federal Court in Houston.